AdobeDocs/audience-manager.en/help/using/integration/media-data-integration/actionable-log-files.md

   <tr>
    <td colname="col1"> <p> <code>-</code> </p> </td>
    <td colname="col2"> <p> <code> d_src</code> </p> </td>
-   <td colname="col3"> <p>The ID of the data source you use to capture DCM data.
+   <td colname="col3"> <p>The ID of the data source you use to capture Google Campaign Manager data.
 See <a href="../../features/manage-datasources.md#create-data-source"> How to Create a Data Source</a>. </p> </td>
    <td colname="col4"> <p> <code> 743</code> </p> </td>
   </tr>
  </tbody>
 </table>

 The signals described in the table are captured in [!DNL Audience Manager] like a real-time `HTTP` call.
-The example call below contains information on a conversion event from [!DNL DCM].
+The example call below contains information on a conversion event from [!DNL Google Campaign Manager].
 Calls do not necessarily have to include *all* the signals in the example call.

 ```
 https://yourcompany.demdex.net?d_src=743&d_uuid=07955261652886032950143702505894272138&d_time=1504536233&d_event=conv&d_conversion=24122&d_conversionType=2&d_bu=3983524&d_campaign=7321391&d_adsrc=11111&d_creative=123456
 ```

-For an average-sized [!DNL DCM] log file of 2 million lines, any traits created from actionable signals are realized within approximately one hour after we process the logs.
+For an average-sized [!DNL Google Campaign Manager] log file of 2 million lines, any traits created from actionable signals are realized within approximately one hour after we process the logs.

 <!--
 Removed  {importance="high"} for ExL